videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 The first inkJSONAsset will serve as the input to this file and will be associated with the JSON Asset of the Ink file.

-The second, story, will be the private Story object used across different internal functions.
+The second, **story**, will be the private Story object used across different internal functions.

-Finally, within the Start() function, add the following:
+Finally, within the *Start()* function, add the following:

 ```C#
  story = new Story(inkJSONAsset.text);